I get numerous emails every week asking this exact question.

 We can’t create that reality any other way.

 Certainly you never will create a healthy, safe love reality by accepting someone in your life who is abusing you without them performing the above necessary criteria.

-People who reunite with narcissists without establishing and sticking to boundaries , always run a large risk of stepping back into even worse abuse that they originally walked away from…
+People who reunite with narcissists without establishing and sticking to boundaries, always run a large risk of stepping back into even worse abuse than they originally walked away from ….

 Know that if you do accept abusers in your life without them proving their integrity and safety you are abusing yourself.